Fallopian tube: Development

 Embryos develop a genital ridge that forms at their tail end and eventually forms the basis for the urinary system and reproductive tracts.
 Either side and to the front of this tract, around the sixth week develops a duct called the paramesonephric duct, also called the Müllerian duct.
 A second duct, the mesonephric duct, develops adjacent to this.
 Both ducts become longer over the next two weeks, and the paramesonephric ducts around the eighth week cross to meet in the midline and fuse.
 One duct then regresses, with this depending on whether the embryo is genetically female or male.
 In females, the paramesonephric duct remains, and eventually forms the female reproductive tract.
-The portions of the paramesonephric duct which are more cranial—that is, further from the tail-end, end up forming the fallopian tubes.
+The portions of the paramesonephric duct, which are more cranial—that is, further from the tail-end, end up forming the fallopian tubes.
 In males, because of the presence of the Y sex chromosome, anti-Müllerian hormone is produced.
 This leads to the degeneration of the paramesonephric duct.

 As the uterus develops, the part of the fallopian tubes closer to the uterus, the ampulla, becomes larger.
 Extensions from the fallopian tubes, the fimbriae, develop over time.
-Cell markers have been identified in the fimbriae which suggests that their embryonic origin is different from that of the other tube segments.
+Cell markers have been identified in the fimbriae, which suggests that their embryonic origin is different from that of the other tube segments.

 Apart from the presence of sex chromosomes, specific genes associated with the development of the fallopian tubes include the Wnt and Hox groups of genes, Lim1, Pax2, and Emx2.

-Embryos have two pairs of ducts that will let gametes out of the body when they are adults; one pair (the Müllerian ducts) develops in females into the fallopian tubes, uterus, and vagina, while the other pair (the Wolffian ducts) develops in males into the epididymis and vas deferens.
+Embryos have two pairs of ducts that will let gametes out of the body when they are adults; the paramesonephric ducts develop in females into the fallopian tubes, uterus, and vagina.

-The homologous organ in the male is the appendix testis.